Manjunath-AG/Amazon-Alexa-enabled-smart-wifi-switch-using-ESP-8266/README.md

  source code is in c and c++ language!

- if you find any error doing this project, keep trying, i have documented everything, so keep trying, commend me below about the error, search for error in internet, else do everything in this chapter all over again, then it will definetly work.
+ if you find any error doing this project, keep trying, i have documented everything, so keep trying, search for error in internet, else do everything in this chapter all over again, then it will definetly work.

- Contact details

- email - www.manjunathaggowdar@gmail.com
- phone - 8147307478,6361369665
-  ( i will respond you with in a day)

                  thankyou,
  			-AG Manjunath.